sound-eng/system-eye/README.md

 ### AutoDelay

-Use AutioDelay button to turn on automatical detection of the delay between mic and reference.
-Without proper delay the measurement will be incorrect.
+Use AutioDelay button to turn on automatical delay detection between mic and reference.
+Without proper delay detection the measurement will be incorrect.

 System-eye is equipped with pink noise generator that can be used as a reference signal.